 Alcaraz, who will turn 23 on May 5, injured his right wrist during his debut at the ATP 500 in Barcelona last week.
 The Spaniard was able to finish the match, but after undergoing medical tests he announced his withdrawal from the tournament.
 A few days later, he confirmed on social media that he would also miss the Madrid Masters 1000.

-On Monday, the day qualifying began at the Caja Mágica, he reappeared in public wearing a brace on his right wrist.
-The purpose of the device is to keep the joint from being subjected to any stress and to avoid any unexpected movement or impact.
-The seven-time Grand Slam champion will attend the Laureus Awards ceremony in the Spanish capital tonight, and spoke to TVE earlier in the day.
+And this Monday, the day the preliminary phase kicked off at the Caja Mágica, he reappeared in public at the Laureus Awards with an immobilizing splint on his right wrist.
+The purpose of this device is to prevent the joint from being subjected to any kind of stress and to avoid any unexpected movement or impact.

 “I’m trying to be very patient.
-We’re waiting a little, we have some tests in a few days, and from there we’ll see what the injury is like and the steps to follow.
-I’m trying to stay positive and upbeat, even though these days are dragging on,” added the player coached by Samuel López.
+We’re waiting a little while; we have some tests in a few days, and from there we’ll see what the injury is like and the next steps.
+I’m trying to stay positive and upbeat, although these days are dragging on,” the protégé of Samuel López explained in an interview with TVE.
+Later, during the Laureus gala, Alcaraz added: “Things could be better or worse.
+Hopefully, we can return as soon as possible.
+I can’t give a timeframe because we don’t know.
+I do guarantee that I’m going to do everything I can to return as soon as possible.”

 Depending on the results of those tests and how the pain in the joint evolves, Alcaraz will have to decide whether to compete at the Rome Masters 1000, scheduled from May 6 to 17.
 A week later, on May 24, Roland Garros begins in Paris — one of Alcaraz’s main targets this season and where he is the defending champion.